 This is no easy task.
 In their remarkable essay, The Mimetic Tribes of Culture War 2.0, authors Peter N. Limberg and Conor Barnes deftly point out that the political landscape of the digital world can no longer be understood in the traditional terms of left versus right, but rather as an arena in which people “across the political spectrum… are cloistering themselves in tribes” that “are defining themselves against the tribes closest to them”.

 Some of these tribes, such as the Transmodernists and the Metamodernists, posit frameworks that attempt to transcend and include other frameworks into a larger, integrated whole, while others champion the modernist frameworks they believe have already been successful by deepening our understanding of Enlightenment values.
-Still others are warning us against the incomplete worldview of the pre-modernists and the distortions that have arisen under the influence of the most zealous of postmodernists with the aim of bringing culture back into the fold of reason, egalitarianism and less reliance on totalist ideology.
+Still others are warning us against the incomplete worldview of the pre-modernists and the distortions that have arisen under the influence of the most zealous of postmodernists with the aim of bringing culture back into the fold of reason, egalitarianism and less reliance on totalizing ideologies.

 Having presented a very basic outline of some of the larger cultural frames we have encountered in the post-postmodernist era, we will now narrow the focus back down to the frame of human experience on the individual and collective level in the here and now.
 In the pages that follow, we will examine the influence on that experience by policies and cultural norms that have been inspired by postmodernist conceptions of social justice.

-It will be helpful for visitors to this site to begin with the distinction between the Civil Rights movements of the 1950’s and 60’s, -which were inspired by the principles of universal liberalism- and contemporary Social Justice movements, which draw upon a different set of principles including social constructivism and group identity.
+It will be helpful for visitors to this site to begin with the distinction between the Civil Rights movements of the 1950’s and 60’s, -which were inspired by the principles of universal liberalism- and contemporary Critical Social Justice (CSJ) movements, which draw upon a different set of principles including social constructivism and group identity.
 For a concise examination of these differences, we recommend the essay, “Identity Politics Does Not Continue the Work of the Civil Rights Movements”.